 Kim has a Bachelor’s Degree in English Literature from the University of Virginia (1990).
 She earned her law degree from the University of North Carolina at Chapel Hill (1999).
 She was admitted to the practice of law in Georgia in 1999.

-Before joining Nadler Biernath, Kim was an associate at Lefkoff, Duncan, Grimes, McSwain and Hass, P.C., and an associate in the estate planning and administration group at the Atlanta office of Chamberlain, Hrdlicka, White, Williams and Martin (now Chamberlain, Hrdlicka, White, Williams and Aughtry).
+Before joining Harrison and Held, Kim was an associate at Nadler Biernath, LLC; Lefkoff, Duncan, Grimes, McSwain and Hass, P.C.; and Chamberlain, Hrdlicka, White, Williams and Martin (now Chamberlain, Hrdlicka, White, Williams and Aughtry).
 She has also worked in the State and Local Tax Division of KPMG, LLP.